Just Got Engaged? Here Are the 11 Things You Actually Need to Do First

 8. Back Up Your Engagement Photos (Even the Ones You Didn't Post)

-If you did a little photoshoot or have phone pics from the proposal—back them up.
+If you did a little photoshoot or have phone pics from the proposal.

 Don’t rely on Instagram to be your archive.